arbayer4/now_were_cooking/README.md

 ## Project Description

 This app will be a recipe catalogue.
 It will allow users to view a list of recipes, and also contribute recipes.
 The homepage will have a few select recipes.
+There will be a link for both the recipe list and also to contribute a recipe.
 The recipe list will have recipe titles with a photo (if photo exists).
 Then when the user selects a certain recipe the recipe page will give a detailed description to cook the recipe, including ingredients and steps.
+The contribute a recipe link will lead to a form that a user can fill out with recipe details to add to the list of recipes.

 ## Wireframes